Section J - Students

 Upon registration all new students shall be required to present:

-- The student transfers to another District school pursuant to Policy JFB - Enrollment and School Choice;
+- The student transfers to another District school pursuant to Policy JFB - Open Enrollment and School Choice;

 - The student is homeless and will be admitted in accordance with Policy # JFABD - Admission of Homeless Students.